1–2 spots available for Q2 · Claim yours

 Step 4: Get buy-in and document it

-Share the budget with your development team, your marketing team, and anyone who adds content or scripts to your site.
+Share the budget with engineering, marketing, and anyone who adds content or scripts.
 Put it in a shared document.
 Make it part of your deployment checklist.
 The budget only works if everyone knows it exists and agrees to follow it.

-Some teams go further and set up automated alerts (more on that in the tools section below).
-But even a manual check before each major release is better than no budget at all.
+Some teams set up automated alerts (more on tools below).
+Even a manual check before each major release is better than no budget at all.

-At Cuez by Tinkerlist, a Belgian company that builds software for managing live television broadcasts, I joined the team as a senior software engineer and found an API that had degraded to 3-second response times.
+At Cuez by Tinkerlist, a Belgian SaaS that builds software for managing live television broadcasts, I joined as a senior software engineer and inherited an API that had drifted to 3-second response times.
 The product worked, but barely.
-Users noticed the sluggishness.
-The team knew it was slow but did not have a clear threshold for what "too slow" meant.
+Users noticed the lag.
+The team knew it was slow but had no clear threshold for "too slow."

 The root cause was performance creep.
-Over months of feature development, the codebase had accumulated unused libraries, redundant database queries, and custom implementations of things the framework (Laravel) already provided.
+Over months of feature work, the codebase had accumulated unused libraries, redundant database queries, and custom implementations of things the framework (Laravel) already provided natively.
 No single change made the API slow.
-It was the accumulation of dozens of small additions with no weight limit in place.
+It was the cumulative weight of dozens of small additions, none of them measured against a limit.

-I ran a full codebase audit, removed the unused dependencies, replaced custom code with framework built-ins, and optimized the database layer.
-The API went from 3 seconds to 300ms, an 80% improvement.
+I ran a full audit, removed unused dependencies, replaced custom code with framework built-ins, and rewrote the database layer.
+The API went from 3 seconds to 300ms — 10x faster.
+As a side effect, infrastructure cost dropped roughly 40% because the slow path no longer needed to be brute-forced with bigger machines.
+Full write-up on the Cuez case study page.

-But here is the point for founders: that 80% improvement should never have been necessary.
-If the team had set a performance budget from the start (for example, "API responses must stay under 500ms"), the degradation would have been caught when it crossed the threshold, not after it became a crisis.
+The point for founders is this: that 10x improvement should never have been necessary.
+If the team had set a performance budget early on (say, "API responses must stay under 500ms"), the degradation would have been caught the first time it crossed the threshold, not when it became a crisis.

 Performance creep is sneaky.
-Each individual feature adds a tiny bit of weight.
+Each feature adds a sliver of weight.
 Nobody notices because each addition is small.
-Then one day you realize your site loads in 5 seconds and you cannot point to a single cause.
-A budget prevents this by making the cost visible before it compounds.
+One day you realize your site loads in 5 seconds and you cannot point to a single cause.
+A budget makes the cost visible while it is still cheap to fix.

 Common mistakes founders make with performance

 I have watched the same patterns repeat across startups and mid-market companies.
-Here are the ones that hurt most.
+The ones that hurt most:

 Treating performance as a one-time project

-Some founders hire a consultant to "speed up the site," get good numbers, and then go back to adding features without constraints.
-Within 6 months, the site is slow again.
+Some founders hire a consultant to "speed up the site," get good numbers, then go back to adding features without constraints.
+Six months later the site is slow again.
 Performance is ongoing.
 A budget makes it ongoing by design.

 Letting marketing add scripts without oversight

 Every analytics tool, every chat widget, every retargeting pixel adds weight.
-I have audited sites with 15+ third-party scripts where the marketing team added them over time without realizing the cumulative impact.
-Your performance budget should require approval for any new script, just like your financial budget requires approval for new expenses.
+I have audited sites running 15+ third-party scripts where the marketing team added them over time and nobody tracked the cumulative cost.
+Your performance budget should require approval for any new script, the same way your financial budget requires approval for new expenses.

 Optimizing desktop only

-About 60% of web traffic is mobile (Statcounter, 2025).
-Mobile devices have less processing power and often run on slower network connections.
-Always test and set your budget targets based on mobile performance, not desktop.
-A site that loads in 1.5 seconds on your MacBook might take 6 seconds on a mid-range Android phone over a 4G connection.
+According to Statcounter, more than 60% of web traffic is mobile.
+Mobile devices have less processing power and slower networks.
+Set your budget targets against mobile performance, not desktop.
+A site that loads in 1.5 seconds on your MacBook can take 6 seconds on a mid-range Android over a 4G connection.

 Ignoring performance until a redesign

-Waiting until you "rebuild the site" to address speed is like waiting until you move to a new office to organize your files.
+Waiting for the redesign to address speed is like waiting to organize your files until you move offices.
 The mess follows you.
-Set performance targets now, even if a redesign is planned.
-The discipline of maintaining a budget carries over to the new project and prevents the same problems from recurring.
+Set targets now, even if a redesign is planned.
+The discipline of a budget carries over to the new project.

 Setting a budget but never enforcing it

-A budget that nobody checks is just a wishlist.
-The simplest enforcement: add a performance check to your deployment process.
-Before any change goes live, run a quick test.
-If it exceeds the budget, it does not ship until it is fixed.
+A budget nobody checks is a wishlist.
+Simplest enforcement: add a performance check to your deployment process.
+Before a change goes live, run a quick test.
+If it busts the budget, it does not ship until it is fixed.

-What to do when your team exceeds the budget
+What to do when your team blows the budget

 It will happen.
-A new feature requires a heavy library.
-A marketing campaign needs a video on the landing page.
-The holiday sale page has extra product images.
-Here is how to handle it without killing progress.
+A new feature needs a heavy library.
+A campaign needs a video on the landing page.
+The holiday sale page has extra product imagery.
+Here is how I handle it without killing momentum.

 Option 1: Optimize something else to make room.
 If the new video adds 800 KB, can you compress existing images to save 800 KB elsewhere on the page?
-This trade-off thinking is exactly what a budget encourages.
+That trade-off thinking is exactly what a budget is meant to surface.

 Option 2: Grant a temporary exception with a deadline.
-"We'll exceed the budget for the holiday campaign, but we're rolling it back by January 15."
+"We exceed the budget for the holiday campaign, but we are rolling it back by January 15."
 Write it down.
 Put it on the calendar.
 Hold each other to it.

 Option 3: Revisit the budget.
-Maybe your original limits were too aggressive.
-If the team consistently hits the ceiling, have a conversation about whether the targets need adjusting.
+Maybe the original limits were too aggressive.
+If the team consistently hits the ceiling, talk about whether the targets need adjusting.
 That is healthy.
-The goal is not arbitrary restriction; it is intentional decision-making about trade-offs.
+The goal is intentional decisions about trade-offs, not arbitrary restriction.

 Option 4: Question whether you need the addition at all.
-I have seen teams debate how to fit a feature within the budget and realize the feature was not worth the cost.
-A chat widget that adds 400 KB of JavaScript but generates 2 leads per month might not justify the performance hit to every other visitor.
+I have watched teams debate how to fit a feature within the budget and realize the feature was not worth the cost.
+A chat widget that adds 400 KB of JavaScript and produces 2 leads per month rarely justifies the performance hit on every other visitor.

 Tools to monitor your performance budget

 You do not need expensive software.
-Here are tools that range from free to affordable, sorted by complexity.
+Tools sorted from free to paid.

 Free tools

-• Google PageSpeed Insights (pagespeed.web.dev): Test any URL and get Core Web Vitals scores plus recommendations.
-Good for spot checks.
+• Google PageSpeed Insights (pagespeed.web.dev) — test any URL, get Core Web Vitals scores plus recommendations.
+Best for spot checks.

-• Google Lighthouse (built into Chrome DevTools): Run a full performance audit from your browser.
-Generates a score out of 100 with specific suggestions.
+• Google Lighthouse (built into Chrome DevTools) — run a full performance audit from your browser.
+Score out of 100 with specific suggestions.

-• WebPageTest (webpagetest.org): Advanced testing with filmstrips, waterfall charts, and multi-location testing.
+• WebPageTest (webpagetest.org) — advanced testing with filmstrips, waterfall charts, and multi-location tests.
 More detail than PageSpeed Insights.

 Automated monitoring

-• Google Search Console: Shows your Core Web Vitals data for all pages Google crawls.
+• Google Search Console — Core Web Vitals data for all pages Google crawls.
 Free and automatic.

-• SpeedCurve (from $12/month): Tracks performance over time with dashboards and budget alerts.
-If a deployment pushes metrics past your limits, it sends a notification.
+• SpeedCurve (from $12/month) — performance dashboards over time with budget alerts.
+If a deployment pushes a metric past your limit, it sends a notification.

 In your deployment pipeline

-Your developers can add performance checks directly to the build process using open-source tools like Lighthouse CI or bundlesize.
-When code is submitted, these tools automatically verify that it does not exceed the budget before it gets merged.
+Your developers can add performance checks to the build itself using open-source tools like Lighthouse CI or bundlesize.
+When code is submitted, those tools verify it does not exceed the budget before it gets merged.
 This is the most reliable enforcement method because it catches violations before they reach production.

-Ask your development team: "Can we add an automated performance check to our deployment process?"
-If they are using modern tools (GitHub, GitLab, Vercel, Netlify), the answer is almost certainly yes.
+Ask your engineering team: "Can we add an automated performance check to our deployment process?"
+If they are using modern tooling (GitHub, GitLab, Vercel, Netlify), the answer is almost always yes.

 FAQ